This module implements a number of Python exceptions you can raise from within your views to trigger a standard non-200 response.

 Internal exception that is raised if Werkzeug detects a disconnected client.
 Since the client is already gone at that point attempting to send the error message to the client might not work and might ultimately result in another exception in the server.
 Mainly this is here so that it is silenced by default as far as Werkzeug is concerned.

-Since disconnections cannot be reliably detected and are unspecified by WSGI to a large extend this might or might not be raised if a client is gone.
+Since disconnections cannot be reliably detected and are unspecified by WSGI to a large extent this might or might not be raised if a client is gone.

 New in version 0.8.